 The G703 measures in at 12.4cm in length, 6.8cm in width and 4.3 cm in height, making it one of the taller mice we’ve tested while also being fairly wide and long, it’s definitely in the large mouse category.

-Despite it’s large size, the right handed ergonomic design works well to suit medium/large hands in all grip types.
+Despite its large size, the right handed ergonomic design works well to suit medium/large hands in all grip types but particularly shines with a palm grip.
 This is Logitech’s version of the traditional righty ergonomic mouse, it should be instantly familiar, at least it was when I first started using this mouse.

 Material wise, you’ll find a great non-fingerprint-magnet coated matte plastic material on the top of the mouse, with subtle rubber grips running across the entire length of the sides of the mouse, it feels like a premium mouse with premium materials.
 No obvious rattles in the mouse when shook, the scroll stays firmly in place after dozens of hours of playtesting.